Anawy/magento2-sales-grid/README.md

 ```

 ## Install from setup
-- You actaully use that?
+- You actually use that?
 It doesnt work...

 ## To Do
 - Add in all types for orders on client side script.